jlumbroso/java-random-hash/README.md

 A simple, time-tested, family of random hash functions in Java, based on CRC32, affine transformations, and the Mersenne Twister.

+This is a companion library to [the identical Python version](https://github.com/jlumbroso/python-random-hash).

 ## Features

 This introduces a family of hash functions that can be used to implement probabilistic